Stability of Moral Choices

 (Proverbs 12:24-28)

-Hard work leads to positions of leadership over time, but laziness causes men to be reduced in status until they are forced into laboring.
-Generally, it is due to laziness leading to poverty and debt.
+Hard work leads to positions of leadership over time, but laziness reduces men's status until they are forced into labor.
+Generally, it is due to laziness, which leads to poverty and debt.
 Thus, the irony is that those seeking to avoid work end up being forced to work.

 Anxiety leads to depression, but an appropriate kind word can counter the depression.
 This is a specific example of the healing mentioned in Proverbs 12:18.
-But such is the way of righteous people, they seek the good of the people around them while the wicked tend to lead people astray.
+But such is the way of righteous people: they seek the good of those around them, while the wicked tend to lead people astray.
 Notice also the contrast between open-ended anxiety and a single good word.

 The first line of Proverbs 12:26 is considered difficult to translate.
 Literally, it states: yahter (let him search out) mere'ehu (from his fellow) tsaddiq (the righteous).
 The NIV translates it as "A righteous man is cautious in friendship."
 The NKJV renders it as "The righteous should choose his friends carefully."
-While the NASB sees it saying "The righteous is a guide to his neighbor."
-The problem is that there is not enough context to determine which is the correct translation and either translation matches similar points in the rest of the Bible and can be seen as a contrast to the second half of the proverb.
+While the NASB reads, "The righteous is a guide to his neighbor."
+The problem is that there is not enough context to determine which translation is correct, and both match points in the rest of the Bible and can be seen as a contrast to the second half of the proverb.

 If the NASB is correct, then the proverb is a contrast between how the righteous and wicked behave.
-Righteous people are focused on helping those around them to reach further righteousness, while wicked people lead people into further wickedness.
-If the NKJV and NIV are correct, then because wicked people lead people astray, the righteous are careful about who they select as friends because they don't wish to be led astray.
+Righteous people are focused on helping those around them to attain greater righteousness, while wicked people lead people into greater wickedness.
+If the NKJV and NIV are correct, then because wicked people lead people astray, the righteous are careful about who they select as friends, because they don't wish to be led astray.

 The very lifestyle of the righteous, the way he chooses to live in this temporal world, is life-giving and leads to eternal life.
 Most of the proverbs from the last three chapters are contrasts, yet suddenly this verse is a synonymous comparison.
 It makes the point stand out – summarizing the points made so far in Proverbs.
 Wisdom is the source of life (Proverbs 1:33; 2:20-21; 3:18; 8:35).
 It only benefits a person when wisdom is followed in everyday decisions.